mafrosis/esphome-config/README.md

 ### OTA flash

-Once a device has been flashed to ESP Home, one can update directly from the CLI:
+Once a device has been flashed to ESP Home, one can update directly from the CLI via OTA on the network.
+If that is failing, switch to flash via USB.

     DEVICE=c0a4ba make compile upload